space-apps-tacoma/seismic-detection/README.md

 ### Lunar Seismic Data

+The `lunar_model_notebook.ipynb` implements a machine learning model to distinguish between seismic events and noise in lunar mission data.
+By filtering out noise and identifying significant seismic activity, the model intends to ensure that only valuable data is transmitted back to Earth from lunar detection devices.

+* Objective: Automatically detect and differentiate seismic events from noise in lunar seismic data to optimize data transmission.
+* Data Source: Seismic data collected from lunar missions, stored in CSV files containing time and velocity measurements.
+* Model Architecture: An LSTM (Long Short-Term Memory) autoencoder designed for time series anomaly detection.

+#### Customization
+##### Hyperparameters:
+Adjust sequence_length to change the size of data sequences.
+Modify epochs and batch_size for training.
+Set a custom anomaly detection threshold based on your data.
+##### Model Architecture:
+Alter the number of LSTM layers or units to optimize performance.

 ### Mars Seismic Data

 The `mars_demo_notebook.ipynb` takes the lunar `demo_notebook.ipynb` and adapts the code to be capable of handling data in the mars files,